kimwalisch/primecount/README.md

 The benchmarks above were run on an Intel Core i7-4770 CPU (4 x 3.4GHz) from 2013 using a 64-bit Linux operating system. primecount was compiled using GCC 4.8 and used 8 threads for each benchmark.

 ### How to build it
-primecount depends on the author's primesieve libary (version 4.3 or later).
+primecount depends on the author's primesieve library (version 4.3 or later).
 To download, build and install the latest primesieve version on a Unix-like operating system run:
 ```
 $ sh install_primesieve.sh
 ```